leva84/geospatial_data_viewer/README.md

    are described below.
 Use Rails attribute naming conventions and appropriate data types.
 4. Add a regular controller with index and show HTML views for the tickets with excavator data.
 5. Plot DigsiteInfo->WellKnownText info on a map in the ticket show view.
+6. Create a private repo on GitHub, upload source code there and provision access to vasily-nesterov ildarkayumov
+7. Deploy your solution to https://render.com (free plans are available) or any other public cloud.

 ## Models Description